TylorS/typed/apps/website/content/guides/ui-native-details.md

 The example uses plain `RefSubject.make`, so it does not encode an SSR snapshot.
 An application using hydrated state must compose that one hydration owner with `NativeDetails.ref`; merely passing hydrated state to the observer does not attach its serialization protocol to the host.
 [Disclosure](/explore/ui-disclosure) already performs this composition.

 Read `currentTarget.open` during the handler, before yielding to asynchronous work.
 Toggle events describe the browser's resulting state and may coalesce rapid changes; do not count them as a complete history of every user action.
-If analytics needs activation intent, record that separately from visibility synchronization.

 Test native summary activation, external open requests, repeated equal state, and removal followed by later state updates.
 If state reopens a user-closed element, the reverse `ontoggle` path is absent or attached to the wrong host.
-If the whole page shifts when opening, that is ordinary in-flow details layout; use [Popover](/explore/ui-popover) for a different presentation contract.

 API: [NativeDetails.ref](/reference/modules/%40typed%2Fui%2FNativeDetails).
 Next: [Dom composition](/explore/ui-dom) for refs that retain hydration and cleanup.